Veterans Advisory Council Members

 U.S. Army Veteran

-She graduated from ROTC and entered into the military (Army) as an officer.
+She graduated from ROTC and entered the U.S. Army as an officer.

 After the military and currently, Yvette works for AK Steel Corporation in Middletown, Ohio as a Senior Analysis.
 She was selected two consecutive years for Who’s Who in Cincinnati.
 She has one adult daughter, one grandson and is very active in her church.